-Learning difficulties like dyslexia can be tough on both kids and parents.
+Learning difficulties such as dyslexia can be tough on both children and parents.
 Your child may find it hard to read, write, have trouble spelling, sounding out words, identifying syllables and so on.
-In a school setting, dyslexia can be very challenging for kids and can lead to feelings of frustration, inadequacy and being “left behind” by their classmates.
+In a school setting, dyslexia can be very challenging for children and can lead to feelings of frustration, inadequacy and being “left behind” by their classmates.
 Because reading and writing are such common parts of everyday activity, a great deal of patience is needed to cope with dyslexia.

 Some easy steps you can follow to help your child cope with dyslexia include: